FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Introduction

 Facial attribute editing is essential for audio-driven video generation due to its strong practical relevance.
-Beyond accurate audio-visual synchronization, users often require flexible control over visual appearance, including expressions, hairstyles, age, gender, and accessories like glasses.
-For example, virtual idols may need to adapt to different audience preferences, and digital customer service agents may need to reflect distinct brand identities.
-Dynamic and fine-grained attribute control can greatly enhance personalization and user engagement.
+Beyond accurate audio-visual synchronization, users often require precise and flexible control over visual appearance, including expressions, hairstyles, age, gender, makeup, and accessories like glasses.
+For example, virtual idols may need to adapt to different audience preferences, and digital customer service agents may need to reflect their distinct brand identities.
+Dynamic and fine-grained attribute control can greatly enhance user engagement and personalization.

-Although image-level facial attribute editing methods such as GAN-based or text-driven approaches~\cite{Karras2018StyleGAN, Karras2019StyleGAN2} have achieved initial success in static image generation tasks, extending these methods to video generation, particularly in talking-head videos, remains challenging.
-The main obstacles include maintaining temporal consistency of facial attributes, where edits must not only preserve realism within individual frames but also ensure smooth transitions across frames to avoid visual flickering or discontinuities, which is essential for producing natural video sequences~\cite{yao2021latent, tzaban2022stitch, kim2023diffusion}.
-Moreover, preserving audio-driven facial dynamics during attribute manipulation is crucial, as any inconsistency can disrupt accurate lip synchronization and natural facial motion.

-To solve these problems, we propose FaceEditTalker, a novel method that seamlessly integrates audio-driven facial animation with controllable facial attribute editing.
-Our approach enables users to flexibly adjust facial attributes during video generation, while preserving high image fidelity, smooth facial dynamics, and accurate audio-visual alignment.